verkhovin/tshirt-planning/README.md

 Frontend and backend are split into separate submodules that are built by Maven.

-Simple CI is configured by Travis:
+Simple CI is configured with [Travis CI](https://travis-ci.com/github/verkhovin/tshirt-planning):
 * starts `mvn install` to build all the artifacts
 * deploys backend to heroku
 * commits frontend artifacts to [Github Pages Repository](https://github.com/verkhovin/poker)